 - The Awareness Phase.
 Voters coming to your website in this phase don’t know anything about you.
 The Digital Candidate's website should help them quickly and easily find basic information about you by placing your name, where and what you’re running for, and your political party (if applicable) at the top of your website’s homepage.
 This information will also help with SEO.

 - The Consideration Phase.
-Voters in the consideration phase want to know where you stand on issues important to them, what your qualifications and experience are, and whether you a good witch or a bad witch.
+Voters in the consideration phase want to know where you stand on issues important to them, what your qualifications and experience are, and whether you are a good witch or a bad witch.
 You may never meet these voters in person, so your website needs to have the content there to convert them into supporters.

 Make it easy for people in the consideration phase to find out where you stand on important issues and why you’re the best person for the job.
-No one wants to weed through a wall of words, so use bold text, headers and sub-headers to make the copy “skimmable.”
+No one wants to weed through a wall of words, so use bold text, headers, and sub-headers to make the copy “skimmable.”

-Invite visitors to sign up for your email newsletter in multiple areas of your website - including the footer.
+Invite visitors to sign up for your email newsletter in multiple areas of your website, including the footer.
 Describe the informational value of your newsletter (more on this in a moment) and assure subscribers you will not share their email with third parties.

 - The Supporter Phase.
-A supporter is someone who will vote for you, possibly donate and maybe volunteer.
+A supporter is someone who will vote for you, possibly donate, and maybe volunteer.
 Make sure your website showcases how supporters can get involved with your campaign:

 - Place a donation button in several locations on your site, including in the top right corner.